proyecto26/Phaser-Kinetic-Scrolling-Plugin/README.md

 ```

 ## Examples
-The repository has three examples of the plugin:
+The repository has some examples of the plugin:
 - Horizontal scrolling
 - Horizontal scrolling with scrollbar
 - Horizontal scrolling and pressing events